forzavitale/forzavitale.github.io/_posts/2016-6-22-illinoisliquorreport.md

 layout: Project 3
 title: Illinois Liquor Sales Report
 ---
-We have analyzed the liquor sales at for each store using the provided data.
+We have analyzed the liquor sales for each store using the data provided.
 Quarterly histograms (2015 Q1-Q4, 2016 Q1) and 2016 total sales histogram are shown here (note scale is different for the 2015 Total Sales histogram):

 ![histo](../images/bottlehistos.png)